Self Advocacy Webinars

 How Do New Medicines Get To Patients In Canada – How Can You Get Involved

-Lupus Canada is pleased to share that our next Self Advocacy Webinar will be “How do new medicines get to patients in Canada – how can you get involved” presented by AstraZeneca.
-This webinar will take place on September 23rd at 7:00pm (EST).
-To register for the webinar please click here.
-We are excited to be joined by the following speakers: Deborah Wong, Jonathan Feairs, and Priscilla Nykoliation.
+On September 23rd Lupus Canada hosted the Self Advocacy Webinar will be “How do new medicines get to patients in Canada – how can you get involved” presented by AstraZeneca.
+Thank you to the following speakers: Deborah Wong, Jonathan Feairs, and Priscilla Nykoliation.
+A video recording of the webinar is available below for viewing.

 Tips For Being Your Own Best Advocate…Lived Experience With Abby Charles